hiftikha/my-cal/README.md

 ### Functionality

+1. Auutomatically filters days with no availability set
-1. Displays the next 10 days on the left, with the respective available meeting slots for booking on the right
+2. Displays the next 10 days on the left, with the respective available meeting slots for booking on the right
-2. Parses the date ranges and time windows per user's specific timezone
+3. Parses the date ranges and time windows per user's specific timezone
-3. Displays when no slots are available for the day
+4. Displays when no slots are available for the day
-4. Only shows available slots in the future
+5. Only shows available slots in the future
-5. Easter Egg! (:
+6. Can you find the easter Egg?! (:

 ## To-Do